-The Alaskan Malamute is the largest Arctic sled dog and got its name from the area it originated and the tribe it lived with, the Mahlemuts.
-It is a basal breed that originated 4,000 years ago with the Inuit Tribe in Alaska.
+The Alaskan Malamute is the largest Arctic sled dog and obtained their name from the area they originated from and the tribe they lived with, the Mahlemuts.
+They are a basal breed that originated 4,000 years ago with the Inuit Tribe in Alaska.
 Although they were originally bred for hunting large game such as polar bears and seals, now they are used for sled pulling and as companion pets.
 They are a healthy breed, living about 12 years on average, although they do have some congenital conditions such as hip dysplasia and cataracts.
 With their double-coat, they are able to withstand wet and cold climates.
-In fact, they actually prefer the cooler weather.
-Alaskan Malamutes are usually white with gray, red, or black shading and have a wolf-like appearance although their expression is softer.
+In fact, they actually prefer cooler weather.
+These attractive dogs are usually white with gray, red, or black shading and have a wolf-like appearance although their expression is softer.

 The Alaskan Malamute is seen in nine different colors which include agouti and white, black and white, blue and white, gray and white, red and white, sable and white, seal and white, silver and white, and white.
 Some have black markings or a gray mask.
 They have a muscular and powerful body with a proud stance, alert eyes, and keep their head held high.
-The Alaskan Malamute has a broad head, triangular ears, a bulky muzzle, strong legs, and a furry tail curled over its back.
+They have a broad head, triangular ears, a bulky muzzle, strong legs, and a furry tail curled over their back.
 They have a deep chest and powerful shoulders for strength and stamina.
-Their coat is thick and double layered for protection from the elements, which is why the Alaskan Malamute loves the cold weather so much.
-This is a large breed that can grow to over 100 pounds so they are able to withstand pulling heavy loads in extreme temperatures.
-They have dark brown eyes, although some are blue-eyed, and they are almond shaped.
+Their coat is thick and double layered for protection from the elements, which is why this energetic canine loves the cold weather so much.
+This is a large breed that can grow to around 100 pounds, so they are able to withstand pulling heavy loads in extreme temperatures.
+They typically have dark brown eyes that are almond shaped.